digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/grafanaalert.md

-# Grafana alert setup
+# Grafana Alerts Setup

-In this example we will create an low OEE alert for one of the production lines.
-First login to your Grafana service and select in the menu for Alert rules.
+In this example, we will create a low OEE alert for one of the production lines.
+First, login to your Grafana service and select Alert rules in the menu.

 ![Navigate](navigatetoalerts.png)